dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 - `createWaterHazards()`: Creates water areas
 - `isInHole(position, ball)`: Detects if the ball is in a hole
 - `isInWater(position)`: Detects if the ball is in water

+### BasicCourse Class (`src/objects/BasicCourse.js`)

+Extends the Course class to create a structured multi-hole experience:
+- Creates a 3-hole course with specific layouts and challenges
+- Defines specific hole positions and starting points
+- Implements walls and boundaries to contain the ball
+- Provides methods for hole navigation

+Key methods:
+- `createHole1()`, `createHole2()`, `createHole3()`: Create specific hole layouts
+- `getHoleStartPosition(holeNumber)`: Returns starting position for each hole

 ### Ball Class (`src/objects/Ball.js`)